nponsard/ariel-os/README.md

 Ariel OS makes use of selected Rust unstable features.
 For the time being, it is recommended to use the nightly version pinned by [`rust-toolchain.toml`](rust-toolchain.toml).

-## Contributing

-Contributions are very welcome!
-Please see our [contributing guide](./CONTRIBUTING.md) for details.

 ## Security

 If you think you may have found an issue that represents a security risk to Ariel OS users, please report it privately using [GitHub's Security section](https://github.com/ariel-os/ariel-os/security).